What is Regulation & Why Is It So Important?

 What is done in a Concert Prep or Complete Action Regulation?

 Pianos have 88 hammers made of wood & felt.
 When is one key is played, 60 action parts move to push a hammer into the string.
 The more you use your piano, the more the felt becomes impacted and develops grooves.
+One aspect of regulation is shaping/filing/spacing/traveling/squaring the hammers (also known as tone building or “voicing”).
+By voicing the hammers, I can return the shape and density of each of the hammers to maximize their tone.

 I also level off the heights of each of the 88 keys and how far down they travel downward.
 This gives the pianist more control.